Trellising and Pruning

 There are endless ways to create an effective top support for a single pole trellis, but many designs will use a variant of the following:

 4. Wooden top support.
-This is only really suitable with a wooden pole and is probably not the best method as over-time it will rot.
+This is only really suitable with a wooden pole and is probably not the best method as over time it will rot.
 However, it can be a great starting place as it is very easy and quick to construct.
-Typically square in shape.
+Typically

 Spicy Exotics' PVC Trellis